 Hang kids’ artwork, museum style

 I’ve always loved the look of gallery walls, but I’ve never quite had a big enough kids’ art collection to make one myself.
-Well, now that my son has started preschool, I think I could make one of these awesome kids art gallery walls in every room now.
-Check Design Improvised for the tutorial and some really great tips!dd
+Well, now that my son has started preschool, I think I could make one of these awesome DIY kids’ art gallery walls in every room now.
+Check Design Improvised for her excellent tutorial and some really great tips.

 Create a rotating gallery of kids’ artwork with clothespins